NicTool/dns-resource-record/README.md

         - this library enforces duplicate suppression
         - DNSSEC canonicalization (see RFC 4034)
         - wire format for most RRs require it
-    - Master Zone File expansions exist at another level
+    - Master Zone File expansions exist in [dns-zone](https://github.com/NicTool/dns-zone)
-- fromBIND is naive. [dns-zone](https://github.com/NicTool/dns-zone) has robust parsers.
 - to{Bind|MaraDNS} output can be influenced (suppress TTL, class, relative domain names) with an options object.
 See it in `bin/dns-zone` in the [dns-zone](https://github.com/NicTool/dns-zone) package.